Adult Entertainment Regulation

 This page provides an overview of city and county adult entertainment regulations in Washington State, including relevant court decisions and examples of ordinances and supporting studies.

-Local governments often need to regulate a variety of adult sexually oriented businesses and services, including movie theaters, bookstores, video stores, adult-only hotels/motels, massage parlors, peep shows, and erotic dancing establishments.
+Local governments often need to regulate sexually-oriented businesses and services, including movie theaters, bookstores, video stores, adult-only hotels/motels, massage parlors, peep shows, and erotic dancing establishments.
 Regulations must be carefully considered in light of federal and state constitutional guarantees regarding freedom of expression.
-Even though adult entertainment regulations may seem complicated to implement, local governments are well-advised to have them in place before adult entertainment uses seek to locate in their communities, rather than scrambling to play catch-up once they are already established.
+Even though adult entertainment regulations may seem complicated to implement, local governments are well-advised to put them in place before adult entertainment proprietors set up in their communities, rather than playing catch-up once they are already established.

-Regulations imposed on sexually oriented businesses have been challenged in the courts over many years.
-The result of these challenges is a body of court decisions that conclude that local governments may impose reasonable time, place, and manner regulations on adult businesses as long as a substantial public interest in regulating the use (in a way that does not suppress speech) is demonstrated, and as long as reasonable alternative locations are provided for the use.
+Regulations imposed on adult businesses have been challenged in the courts over many years.
+The result of these challenges is a body of court decisions that conclude that local governments may impose reasonable time, place, and manner regulations on sexually-oriented establishments as long as a substantial public interest in regulating their use is demonstrated (in a way that does not suppress speech), and if reasonable alternatives are provided for use.

-While it is unlikely that local governments may totally ban sexually oriented businesses, location and licensing restrictions may be imposed since the courts recognize that communities are entitled to protect themselves against the "secondary effects" of such businesses.
+Local governments cannot impose regulations that ban adult uses outright, prohibit sexually explicit messages, require excessive locational requirements, or allow excessive administrative discretion in the business license or special use permit process.
+However, location and licensing restrictions may be imposed on adult entertainment businesses since the courts recognize that communities may want to protect themselves against the "secondary effects" of such establishments.

 Washington cities and counties have enacted a variety of regulatory approaches for adult entertainment businesses.
 The primary focus has been on zoning and licensing regulations.
 These regulations help facilitate enforcement of legitimate location and distance requirements and help law enforcement monitor potential criminal activity.

-As a condition of receiving or renewing an adult entertainer license from a local government, RCW 49.17.470 requires entertainers to provide proof that they took training on multiple topics.
+As a condition of receiving or renewing an adult entertainer license from a local government, RCW 49.17.470 requires recipients to provide proof that they undertook training on multiple topics.
 See the Department of Labor and Industries page on Adult Entertainer Safety.
-That law also requires adult entertainment establishments to take further actions such as installing panic buttons and keeping a record of any acts of violence or harassment against entertainers.
+That law also requires adult entertainment establishments to take further actions such as installing panic buttons and keeping records of acts of violence or harassment against entertainers.

 Examples of Licensing Codes